 Special requirements: Must have ability to work overtime; must be available to attend evening meetings, and must be available for travel.
-Must possess or obtain by appointment date a valid operator's license issued by the State Department of Motor Vehicles.
+You may be required to drive a motor vehicle in the course of employment and must possess a valid operator's license issued by the State Department of Motor Vehicles.
+Must successfully complete a pre-employment background investigation.
+Your position may be required to serve as a Disaster Service Worker during a County emergency.